16AA-Milsim/discourse-16aa-qualifications/README.md

 # Discourse 16AA Qualifications Plugin

 ## TODO
+- REMOVE the Qualifications link in the top bar next to "Unread", "Latest" etc.
 - Colour code user backgrounds depending on their group?
 - Add default fallback plugin settings json strings.
 - POSSIBLY FIXED, to be confirmed: Fix the wide CIC column that occurs sometimes.